Znullptr/EmotionsPredictAPI/README.md

 Django REST Framework: Extension for building RESTful APIs with Django.

-Tensorflow && sikit-learn: Machine learning library for training the loan approval prediction model.
+Tensorflow && sikit-learn: Machine learning library for training the emotions prediction model.

 Render: Cloud platform for deploying the API.